clauRamirez/Flask-ShopStockManager/dev/TO-DO.md

 #### TEMPLATES
 - [x] Display information properly
 - [x] Style
-- [ ] Change ALL urls to absolute paths unless properly tested
+- [x] Change ALL urls to absolute paths unless properly tested

 #### COMPONENT
-- [ ] Remove components
+- [x] Remove components

 #### LAYOUT
 - [x] /books/index.html
 - [x] /books/view.html
-- [ ] buttons on top of every view
+- [x] buttons on top of every view

 #### STYLING
-- [ ] Theme.css for colours variables, fonts etc
 - [x] cards.css for colours of cards depending on
-- [ ] banner.css for banner that is red or something if low stock it will show stock and other info as per wireframe
+- [x] banner.css for banner that is red or something if low stock it will show stock and other info as per wireframe

 ### Brainstorming